ArkadiyShuvaev/llm-zoomcamp-smart-mail/readme.md

 Please note that the first start can take time to download the sentence-transformers model.

 ### Input Questions
-Test the system by entering questions from the [Question Examples](#question-examples) section.
+Test the system by entering questions from the [Question Examples](#question-examples) section below.

 ![Input Question](images/input_question.png)